act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Failed example 1

-Same link text used for links going to different resources:
+Same accessible name used for links going to different resources:

 ```html
 <a href="http://facebook.com">Follow us</a>